ytorg/Yotter/README.md

 ### Donate 💌
 Testing with a public instance will soon be needed, and I will need to set up a server for this.
 If I want that Parasitter to go public and host some users I will need a (relativelly) good server and this is somehow expensive for me.
 So any contribution will be really welcome!

 This project is completelly Open Source and is built on my own free time as a hobby.
-I am (almost) alone with it [one contributor helped me with a small thing but he's not an active contributor anymore].

-If you like it, you can buy me a coffee!
+So if you like it, you can buy me a coffee!

 - **Bitcoin**: `3EjaWjtsHz4WpbVL5Wx8Xg6MfyRRnKYj4e`
 - **Monero**: `83hinYmUkMH2ANgdhxRupmakzLwN26ddePrLQvZv4E3Q1CWjq7MDzsKRcPqLPQwTvG3DdujyaxbKbMsf9VKVAmphMhsfndc`